scontain/scone/README.md

 ### Run the image

-Create a contianer using the image
+Create a container using the image

 ```bash
 docker run -it --rm \